SBerest/CSC290-Connect5/README.md

 ### For `Windows`

-- :arrow_down: Download the zip file or open it in github desktop by clicking the green button called 'Clone or download'.
+- :arrow_down: Download the zip file "connect_five.zip" launch the "connect_five.exe" executable.
 - Proceed to extract the zip file and run game_menu.py to begin playing the game.

 ## License